A NSW Government website

 • the control is available to users without JavaScript

-• screen readers can announce the control and instructions reliably
+• screen readers can announce the control reliably

 • the link functions as a standard navigation even if scripts fail.